MatthewGerber/rlai/docs/case_studies/robocode.md

 The usual discounting is applied starting at this time step and working backward through actions taken prior to firing.

 ### State Features
-The actions below use two general concepts throughout.
+The state features described in this section make heavy use of two general concepts that are described below.

 * Enemy bearing indicator:  This is a binary indication of whether the enemy's bearing is known.
 As described in the introduction to this section, one cannot assume (as in the previous development iteration) that the enemy's bearing